chriskonnertz/DeepLy/README.md

 > Note that auto detection only is possible for the source language.

+## HTTP Client

+Per default DeepLy uses a minimalistic HTTP client based on cURL.
+If you want to use another HTTP client, such as [Guzzle](https://github.com/guzzle/guzzle), create a class that implements the `HttpClient\HttpClientInterface` and makes use of the methods of the alternative HTTP client.
+Then use `$deepLy->setHttpClient($youHttpClient)` to inject it.

 ## Current State

 I tried to rush towards a first release.
 It works and I hope that I do not have to change the main method `translate()`